Abbreviations and acronyms

-The current review of Sweden reflects contributions from the Swedish government and discussions at meetings held in Stockholm on 26 September and 4-7 November 2008 by an OECD peer review team with Swedish officials and external stakeholders.
-Major initiatives and developments between these missions and January 2010 are referenced in the report, but have not been evaluated.
+The current review of Finland reflects contributions from the Finnish government and discussions at meetings held in Helsinki on 19 September and 27-31 October 2008 by an OECD peer review team with Finnish officials and external stakeholders.
+Major initiatives and developments between these missions and clearance of the report for publication in April 2010 are referenced in the report, but have not been evaluated.

 Strategy and policies for Better Regulation